 Matthew Aldridge - Manasa Ayurveda Therapist

-Matt first began to learn about Ayurveda in 1998 during his first six months in Anuradhapura, Sri Lanka.
+Matt first began to learn about Ayurveda in 1998 in Anuradhapura, Sri Lanka.
 He is now a fully qualified Ayurvedic Therapist and maintains regular contact with colleagues in Sri Lanka at the Manasa Ayurveda Hospital and the Nagananda Buddhist Ayurvedic (Teaching) Hospital.
 He has more than a decade's experience in Buddhist meditation and his work on Buddhism, mindfulness and mental health has been peer reviewed and published internationally.
-Matt has full personal indemnity insurance as well as UK registration as a Mental Health professional (RMN).
-To book your consultation click here.
+Matt has full personal indemnity insurance as a member of the FHT and is also registered as a Mental Health professional (RMN) in the UK.

 Aldridge, M.A.
 (2015) Modelling Mindful Practice Reflective Practice: International and Multidisciplinary Perspectives 16(3):312-321